squidfunk/isotopes/README.md

 # Isotopes

-A serverless, typed and super lightweight object store that enables storage, indexing and querying of JSON documents in SimpleDB using SQL queries.
+A serverless, typed and super lightweight object store that enables storage, indexing and querying of JSON documents in AWS SimpleDB using SQL queries.

 ## Installation